 provide support for, and expand the knowledge of, nursing students.

-students the opportunity to discuss the issues important to them
+affords students the opportunity to discuss the issues important to

-and helps to raise awareness of political issues on campus.
+them and helps to raise awareness on political issues on

 This club sponsors workshops and seminars to help provide